scottleechua/scottleechua.github.io/_posts/2022-01-21-self-hosting-ghost-on-gcp.md

 ## Overview

-In this guide, I walk through the whole process of setting up **each and every part** of this exact stack.
-The guide is divided into four stages:
+In this walkthrough, I outline the whole process of setting up **each and every part** of this exact stack, in five stages:

 1. [Set up GCP](#1-set-up-gcp)
 2. [Configure the domain](#2-configure-the-domain)